mohitbhargava007/Technical-Task/README.md

 # Technical-Task

 The exercise:
-1. XYZ Bank has multiple customers.
+1. XYZ company has multiple customers.
 Each customer may hold multiple accounts.
 Each account may have multiple account holders (customers).
 How would you model this?

 2. Using your model, write a SQL query to return the total account balance for each customer where number of accounts is > 1